ace-wg/Hackathon-108/GroupKDC.md

 For each Group Manager, Tokens can be released to access one OSCORE Group with name: `"feedca570000"`

 > JLS: I think we need to setup so that we can get more than one gorup in each of the group managers.

+> JLS: I am working on how to setup my AS to provide for this, I would be better off of all of the group names are different if they are going to come from the same AS.

 ### Registered clients